-- A. Each operator shall submit copies of all notices provided to or received from DOGGR, to the Petroleum Administrator, within ten business days of transmission or receipt of such notices, as applicable. - B. The operator of (or any person who acquires) any well, property, or equipment appurtenant thereto, whether by purchase, transfer, assignment, conveyance, exchange or otherwise, shall each notify the Petroleum Administrator within ten business days of the transaction closing date.
-The notice shall contain the following: - 1.
-The names and addresses of the person from whom and to whom the well(s) and property changed.

-- 2. The name and location of the well(s) and property. - 3.
-The date of acquisition. - 4.
-The date possession changed. - 5.
-A description of the properties and equipment transferred. - 6.
-The new operator's agent or person designated for service of notice and his address. - C. The operator of any well shall notify the Petroleum Administrator, in writing, of the suspension of any well operations greater than five days.
-The operator shall notify the Petroleum Administrator in writing upon the resumption of operations giving the date thereof. - D. The operator shall report any violations of state or federal laws that occur on an oil and gas site to the Petroleum Administrator within 30 days of their date of documentation by a state or federal agency.
+- A. Each operator shall submit copies of all-notices provided to or received from DOGGR, to the Petroleum AdministratorCity Manager, within ten business days of transmission or receipt of such notices, as applicable.
+These shall include-: designation of agents, notice of intent to drill a new well, division approvals (permit to conduct well operations, notice and permit to drill, permit to rework-/-redrill well (p-report), enhanced recovery project approval, water-disposal project approval, commercial water-disposal approval), notice of intention to rework-/-redrill well, notice teof intention to abandon-/-re-abandon well, supplementary notices, and-report of property transfer forms and any inspection reports or notices of violation.
+All other DOGGR notices or other DOGGR communications shall be submitted at the discretion of the City Manager. - B. The operator of (or any person who acquires) any well, property, or equipment appurtenant thereto, whether by purchase, transfer, assignment, conveyance, exchange or otherwise, shall each notify the Petroleum AdministratorCity Manager within ten business days of the transaction closing date.
+The notice shall contain the following: - The names and addresses of the person from whom and to whom the well(s) and property changed. - 2.
+The name and location of the well(s) and property. - 3.
+The date of acquisition. - The date possession changed. - A description of the properties and equipment transferred. - 6.
+The new operator's agent or person designated for service of notice and his address. - C. The operator of any well shall notify the Petroleum AdministratorCity Manager, in writing, of the suspension idling of any well-operations greater than five days.
+The operator shall notify the Petroleum AdministratorCity Manager in writing upon the resumption of operations giving the date thereof. - D. The operator shall report any violations of state or federal laws that occur on an oil and gas site to the Petroleum Administrator City Manager within 30 days of their date of documentation by a state or federal agency.